Bharat Bandh: Sporadic incidents of violence noticed across Bengal

 In East Midnapore district, stones were pelted at buses, a bus was vandalised in Cooch Behar.
 Clashes ensued, when police tried to remove protesters, following which several strikers were reportedly arrested.

-The protesters tried to break past barricades in Kolkata's Jadavpur and Central Avenue areas, promoting police to use of force.
+The protesters tried to break past barricades in Kolkata's Jadavpur and Central Avenue areas, prompting police to use of force.
 Several strikers were held, they said to PTI.

 In Dum Dum and Lake Town areas, clashes broke out between Left supporters, who took out rallies in support of the strike, and TMC supporters who were opposing it.